 People can prevent clogged arteries with the following lifestyle changes:

 The type of fat a person eats can affect plaque in the arteries.
-The American Heart Association (AHA) recommend that a person limits their intake of saturated fats and trans fats.
-This is because these kinds of fats contain high levels of LDL cholesterol, which is the main material of plaque in the arteries.
+The British Heart Foundation recommends that a person limit their intake of saturated fats.
+This kind of fat contains high levels of LDL cholesterol, which is part of plaque in the arteries.

 Eating more unsaturated fats

-Unsaturated fats are the good fats.
-They contain HDL cholesterol, which can help to take bad cholesterol from the arteries before it turns into plaque.
+Unsaturated fats contain HDL cholesterol, which can help to take bad cholesterol from the arteries before it turns into plaque.

 Unsaturated fats are mainly found in plants and fatty fish.
 Sources include: